High-efficiency coupled-cavity optical frequency comb generation: Conclusion

 \section{Conclusion}

 In conclusion, we present a highly efficient, high repetition rate source of pulsed light.
 With an input power of 30~mW, peak powers of $\sim$ 2.6~W were observed at a repetition rate of 4.78~GHz, achieving pulse widths down to 1.77~ps limited by the maximum accessible modulation depth of the EOM.
-Our results show excellent agreement with a parameter free theoretical model for the OFCG performance \cite{mrozowski}, and demonstrate the ability to realise an OFCG with over 80\% output efficiency.
+Our results show excellent agreement with a parameter-free theoretical model for the OFCG performance \cite{mrozowski}, and demonstrate the ability to realise an OFCG with over 80\% output efficiency.
 To obtain higher output power, we have repeated the characterisation using a high power, narrow linewidth Ti:Sapph laser enabling use of up to 300~mW into the OFCG.
 Our measurements show the OFCG retains the same high efficiency and pulse width observed with low power laser, however even for this increased peak power of up to 26~W we still are unable to observe a two-photon intensity autocorrelation spectrum using GaP detector.
 The current limitation in operating with higher input powers arises from the damage threshold of the AR coating on the EOM of 20~W/mm$^2$.
 This, combined with the relatively small active crystal aperture of $2\times2$~mm required to maintain a GHz resonance frequency limits us to 300~mW seed.
 In future, this can be overcome using alternative coatings or EOM crystal materials, or for example operating at telecom wavelengths to benefit from higher damage thresholds.
 Already the output pulse power demonstrated here with the dual cavity OFCG is sufficient to enable heralded photon pair generation in a birefringent optical fiber \cite{mrozowski}, and this design paves the way to realising compact, low cost and high repetition rate picosecond pulses for a wide range of potential applications in metrology, sensing and quantum lidar.

-\begin{backmatter} \bmsection{Acknowledgements} We thanks E. Riis for useful discussions and loan of equipment.
-This project is funded by the UK Ministry of Defence. \bmsection{Data availability} The datasets used in this work are available at \cite{data}. \end{backmatter}
+\begin{backmatter} \bmsection{Acknowledgements} We thank E. Riis for useful discussions and loan of equipment.
+This project is funded by the UK Ministry of Defence. \bmsection{Disclosures} The authors declare no conflicts of interest. \bmsection{Data availability} The datasets used in this work are available at \cite{data}. \end{backmatter}